Our top pick for

-There are currently 3.0 million MBIA shares held short by investors – that's known as MBIA's "short interest".
-This figure is 27.1% down from 4.1 million last month.
+There are currently 2.4 million MBIA shares held short by investors – that's known as MBIA's "short interest".
+This figure is 13.7% up from 2.1 million last month.

 There are a few different ways that this level of interest in shorting MBIA shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against MBIA.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against MBIA.